The Bidwell Derby - Brown Havana Chromexcel

 More sizing information on this last can be found via this video link.

 This is the newer Parkhurst last which has a slightly lower volume to provide a more comfortably snug fit and to help prevent heel slip while maintaining a rounded forefoot.
 Its features include a rounder, more laterally voluminous, yet low profile toebox along with a tapered arch and a snug heel.
 The instep on this last is more contoured to the natural shape of your instep angle.
 The taper in the arch and heel will provide a more natural, mild arch support.

 Size comparison examples from current customers going off of a D/standard width:

 Brannock - Half size down.
 If you're a 10D Brannock or slightly over a D width, go with size 9.5 in the 602 last.
 If you measure a single E width, more towards a single E width or prefer a slight bit of extra room without a drastic length increase, we suggest going with your Brannock size.
 In this example, a size 10.

 Parkhurst No. 18 - True to size.

-Sizing can be particular for each individual and we are more than happy to help you determine the correct size in our boots by emailing email@example.com.
+Sizing can sometimes be particular for each individual and we are more than happy to help you determine the correct size in our boots by emailing email@example.com.
 We can also assist in identifying the right size for you based off of what you wear in other brands of footwear.